driessenslucas/researchproject/Thesis.md

 12. **Virtual Environment**: A simulated setting designed for training reinforcement learning agents, offering a controlled, risk-free platform for experimentation and learning.

+13. **Wheel Slippage**: A phenomenon where the wheels of a vehicle lose traction, causing them to spin without propelling the vehicle forward, often encountered in real-world scenarios with uneven terrain.

+14. **Ultrasonic Distance Sensor (HC-SR04)**: A sensor that uses ultrasonic waves to measure distance, commonly employed in robotics for obstacle detection and navigation.

+15. **Over the air updates (OTA)**: A method of remotely updating software or firmware on devices, allowing for seamless upgrades and maintenance without physical access to the device.

 \pagebreak

 ## List of Abbreviations